linguistsherry/linguistsherry.github.io/_pages/nlp.md

 ---
 layout: archive
-title: "A selection of current and past NLP projects"
+title: "A selection of current and past NLP projects and experiences"
 permalink: /nlp/
 author_profile: true
 ---